 UWSOD Regional Initiatives in Dental Education

 The RIDE program was developed by the University of Washington School of Dentistry (UWSOD) to address oral health workforce needs in rural and underserved communities.
 RIDE is a partnership with Eastern Washington University (EWU), Washington State University (WSU) and the UW School of Medicine WWAMI (Washington, Wyoming, Alaska, Montana and Idaho) program to create educational efficiencies as well as innovations.
 Dental associations, community health centers, Area Health Education Centers (AHECs), and other stakeholders also play an invaluable role in supporting RIDE activities.
 RIDE was funded by the Washington State Legislature in 2007.
-The first RIDE students will graduate in 2012.
+The first cohort of RIDE students graduated in 2012.

 The RIDE Educational Model